 Frank used reference.

-He shot photos (he kept thick albums of he and his wife Ellie in all sorts of poses), owned and used an oversized Artograph that allowed him to project and trace his reference or comps onto his board, occasionally referenced the art of others, and created multiple roughs and thumbnails for virtually everything he drew and painted.
+He shot photos of himself with a camera timer and his wife Ellie in various poses (mostly for lighting: Ellie was petite and not curvaceous like the women he painted), owned and used an oversized Artograph that allowed him to project and trace his reference or comps onto his board, occasionally copied the art of others or swiped photos of models or actors that he’d find in magazines, and created multiple roughs and thumbnails for virtually everything he drew and painted.
 (Cathy and I even produced a book of his comps called Rough Work.)

 While that might cause cries of anguish among the true believers, it does not diminish Frank Frazetta’s art in the slightest.
 Just as Jan van Eyck or Johannes Vermeer using a camera obscura (if they did) does not make “The Amolfini Portrait” or “Girl with a Pearl Earring” any less the masterpieces they are.

 Whatever tool is employed, whatever medium or technique, doesn’t matter: what does, as I have repeatedly said (to the consternation of some), is the intellect behind the tool.

 I love Wally Wood’s quote: “Never draw what you can copy; never copy what you can trace; never trace what you can cut out and paste up.”
 Now, of course, Wood could draw wonderfully and he almost certainly said this in a semi-joking manner.
 And these days, “copying” (or “swiping” as the comics artists and illustrators of a certain era called it) is a big no-no, but I appreciate that Wally, as a commercial artist from the 1950s till his death in 1981, was more concerned with delivering the job than he was about his technique.